cs-4241-26a/cs-4241-26a.github.io/using.webaudio.with.canvas.md

     player.connect( audioCtx.destination )
     player.connect( analyser )

-    // make sure, for this example, that your audiofle is accesssible
+    // make sure, for this example, that your audiofile is accessible
     // from your server's root directory... here we assume the file is
-    // in the ssame location as our index.html file audioElement.src = './trumpet.wav'
+    // in the same location as our index.html file audioElement.src = './trumpet.wav'
     audioElement.play()